wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 	* For example, if a customer bought 90 days of log retention, we have to keep a backup of all those 90 days to be able to fully restore all data.
 * To protect customer data against datacenter failure, backups will be distributed to at least one additional datacenter location.
 ### Alerting
+* Time-series metrics gathering will be employed in order to maintain real-time observability of the cluster state.
+Examples of observable data include:
+	* Data reads/writes
+	* Duration and completion of automated and manual backups
+	* 40X, 50X or other undesired responses from the search service
+	* Other indications of state as surfaced by the application itself
+ * Where appropriate, time-series metrics that pass an alerting threshold will trigger an entry in an Incident Response system, which will continue to escalate the alert until an incident is acknowledged.
+Incident acknowledgement and resolution will be covered in the [Procedures](#procedures) section below.
+ * In addition to alerting on time-series metrics, alerting as surfaced by cloud provider may be employed for critical elements, such as the search service entering a fail state ("Red Cluster").
+* Alert auditing and cleanup will be conducted annually as part of standard disaster recovery maintenance.
+This audit will focus on three areas:
+	* Effectiveness, e.g. "Does this alert detect a state that requires intervention to resolve?"
+	* Actionability, e.g. "If this alert triggers, does it provide a link to a runbook or similar clear route of action to follow?"
+	* Sensitivity, e.g. "Will false positives from this alert contribute to signal fatigue?"
 ### Encryption
 ### Replication
 ### Procedures